wp-plugins/atcontent/readme.txt

 #### AtContent analytics – imagine you have Google analytics for all your posts distributed across tens and hundreds of sites!  ####
 * You can see detailed statistics, such as sites your posts were reposted on, amount of views and traffic from social networks.
 [SCREENSHOT](http://i.imgur.com/4thlw5W.png)

-#### Guest Posting with AtContent – Easy as Never Before! ####
-* Guest blogging with AtContent is just like writing a post for your own site, with the one exception that you specify the site you wish the post to be published on.
-AtContent then sends your guest post to the chosen website for reviewing and publishing.
-[Read more here!](http://atcontent.com/Blog/3WWXEDY3SJh.text)

 #### Joining AtContent costs you nothing – the plugin is free. ####

 * With AtContent you don't just become a better blogger, you start to use a new digital content standard and enter into a new era of the Internet where content is distributed across hundreds of sites and still managed by the owner.
 And you are a part of this future – unbelievable!